 Ensuring ARIA Roles and Attributes Are Correctly Applied

-1. Validate HTML and ARIA
+- Validate HTML and ARIA

-Use tools like the W3C Markup Validation Service to ensure your HTML and ARIA roles and attributes are valid and correctly applied.
+Use tools like the W3C Markup Validation Service to ensure your HTML and ARIA roles and attributes are valid and correctly applied. - Check ARIA Roles and States

 Verify that ARIA roles and states accurately represent the current state of the elements.
-For instance, ensure that aria-expanded is updated to true when a dropdown is open and false when it is closed.
+For instance, ensure thataria-expanded

-3. Test with Real Users
+when it is closed. - Test with Real Users

 Conduct usability testing with users who rely on assistive technologies.
-This provides valuable insights into the effectiveness of your ARIA implementation and highlights any issues that automated tools might miss.
+This provides valuable insights into the effectiveness of your ARIA implementation and highlights any issues that automated tools might miss. - Use Accessibility Linters

 Incorporate accessibility linters into your development workflow.
-Linters like eslint-plugin-jsx-a11y for React projects help catch common accessibility issues during development.
+Linters like eslint-plugin-jsx-a11y for React projects help catch common accessibility issues during development. - Continuous Monitoring

 Regularly test your web application for accessibility issues, especially when making changes or adding new features.
-Continuous monitoring ensures that your ARIA implementation remains effective over time.
+Continuous monitoring ensures that your ARIA implementation remains effective over time. - Documentation and Guidelines

 Follow ARIA documentation and guidelines provided by the W3C.
 Staying up-to-date with best practices and specifications helps ensure that your ARIA roles and attributes are used correctly.